hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    GOODBYE          : Join us on Telegram - https://t.me/thcorg
    ```

    Use the command `ssh -o "SetEnv SECRET=XXX...` and the password `segfault` to log back in to your server.
 If you do not use the same SECRET and instead just do `ssh root@segfault.net` then a new server with a new /sec filesystem will be created for you.
 Alternatively use `ssh secret@NNN.segfault.net` with the password `segfault` and, when asked, your SECRET.
-There is also help for [PuTTy](https://www.thc.org/segfault/faq/putty/).
+There is also help for [PuTTy](putty/) and [Termius](termius/).

 1. **When does it self-destruct**
    Immediately on log out or when you type `halt`.
 Your server shuts down and all system data and memory is wiped.
 Your private data in /sec and /root is only accessible while your server is running.
 When you log back in using the same `SECRET` then your server starts up again and your (old) private data is attached again to /sec (encrypted).
 You can wipe all data (including your encrypted data) by typing `destruct`.